Blooket-Council/Blooket-Cheats/cheats/factory/readme.md

 Sends a random glitch

 ## [Set All Mega Bot](setAllMegaBot.js)
-Sets all your blooks to maxed out Mega Bots
+Sets all your blooks to level 5 Mega Bots

 ## [Set Cash](setCash.js)
-Sets amount of cash you have
+Sets the amount of cash you have